imnanxu/QPPLab/README.md

 # QPP-detection-cross-species
-Detect QPPs and QPP regressed functional connectivity map for rodents and humans.
+Detect up to 5 QPPs and QPP regressed functional connectivity maps from fMRI timeseries of the whole brain.